kasslent/clc-digital-skills/_lessons/module-3.1.md

 * can apply sizing related CSS to it (margin, padding, height, width)
 * examples: `<p>`, `<div>`, `<ul>`

-Inline level HTML elements default behaviour:
+Inline level HTML elements default behavior:

 * will be the height and width of its content
 * always appears "in a line" with other inline level elements